NBL Finals

 The National Basketball League (NBL) Finals is a tournament held at the end of each NBL season to determine the league champions.

 The top six teams qualify for the finals based on their regular season performance.
-The current Finals format consists of four rounds: two sudden-death play-in games, followed by the best-of-three Semifinals and the best-of-five Grand Final series.
+The current Finals format consists of four rounds: two sudden-death play-in games, followed by the best-of-three Semifinals and the best-of-five NBL Championship series.

 Format

-1999
+1999; 2001–2003

 The top six teams at the end of the regular season advance to the finals under this playoff system: